Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-It is already visible in Fig. \ref{Fig1} that while Gd- and La- based materials show a very clean gap at $k_y=0$, CeTe$_3$ shows a non-dispersing intensity inside the gap, peaked around $-0.26$ eV.
-This intensity originates from the localized Ce $4f$-derived multiplet of spin-orbit shake-off states, as further evidenced in Fig. \ref{Fig2}.
-Fig. \ref{Fig2} shows several details of the electronic structure of CeTe$_3$ when the enhancement of photoemission near the $4d-4f$ resonance is turned \textit{on} and \textit{off}.
-The itinerant bands that form the Fermi surface are nearly identical in LaTe$_3$ and CeTe$_3$ and they remain mostly unchanged when the resonant photoemission is turned \textit{on} in CeTe$_3$, but the intensity of localized Ce $4f-$derived states is strongly enhanced.
+It is already visible in Fig. \ref{Fig1} that while Gd-- and La-- based materials show a very clean gap at $k_y=0$, \ce{CeTe3} shows a non--dispersing intensity inside the gap, peaked around $-0.26$ eV.
+This intensity originates from the localized Ce $4f-$derived multiplet of spin--orbit shake--off states, as further evidenced in Fig. \ref{Fig2}.
+Fig. \ref{Fig2} shows several details of the electronic structure of \ce{CeTe3} when the enhancement of photoemission near the $4d-4f$ resonance is turned \textit{on} and \textit{off}.
+The itinerant bands that form the FS are nearly identical in \ce{LaTe3} and \ce{CeTe3} and they remain mostly unchanged when the resonant photoemission is turned \textit{on} in \ce{CeTe3}, but the intensity of localized Ce $4f-$derived states is strongly enhanced.
 This is visible in the 2D images of the band dispersions, Fig. \ref{Fig2}(c) and (h), and in the energy distribution curves, Fig. \ref{Fig2}(i).
 The most of the enhancement is around $\sim 260$ meV below the Fermi level.
-We assign this to the $4f$ spin-orbit shake-off multiplet, or the $4f^1_{7/2}$ state in the traditional nomenclature \cite{Allen1986,Patil2016,CeCoIn,Posey2024}.
-Our spectra suggest that the multiplet is at least a doublet, and that due to its significant width, it contributes to some intensity at the Fermi level.
-However, as the Fig. \ref{Fig2}(i) illustrates, there might be an additional enhancement of the photoemission signal near the Fermi level that does not originate from the spectral structure at --260 meV.
-In Ce systems, the emission near the Fermi energy primarily arises from the $4f^1_{5/2}$ peak that overlaps with the Kondo resonance \cite{Allen1986,Patil2016,CeCoIn,Poelchen2020,Posey2024}.
-Its weak intensity indicates that the Ce 4$f$ moments interact relatively weakly with the itinerant states.
-This suggests that CeTe$_3$ is a weak Kondo system, in agreement with the transport measurements reported by Ru \textit{et al} \cite{Ru2006}.
+We assign this to the $4f$ spin--orbit shake--off multiplet, or the $4f^1_{7/2}$ state in the traditional nomenclature. \cite{Allen1986,Patil2016,CeCoIn,Posey2024} Our spectra suggest that the multiplet is at least a doublet, and that due to its significant width, it contributes to some intensity at the Fermi level.
+However, as the Fig. \ref{Fig2}(i) illustrates, there might be an additional enhancement of the photoemission signal near the Fermi level that does not originate from the spectral structure at $-260$ meV.
+In Ce systems, the emission near the Fermi energy primarily arises from the $4f^1_{5/2}$ peak that overlaps with the Kondo resonance. \cite{Allen1986,Patil2016,CeCoIn,Poelchen2020,Posey2024} Its weak intensity indicates that the Ce 4$f$ moments interact relatively weakly with the itinerant states.
+This suggests that \ce{CeTe3} is a weak Kondo system, in agreement with the transport measurements reported by Ru \textit{et al}. \cite{Ru2006}